codeballet/kops-dockerized/README.md

 ## Description
 This Dockerfile builds an image that may be used to run Kops commands for creating Kubernetes clusters on AWS.

-The Docker file is based on Dockerimage debian:11.1-slim, and installs kubectl, kops, and aws cli v2.
-Additionally, vim is installed in order to be able to view and edit configuration files from within the container.
+The Docker file is based on Docker image `debian:11.1-slim`, and installs kubectl, kops, and aws cli v2, together with some AWS CLI dependencies (unzip, libc6, groff, and less).

+Additionally, Vim is installed in order to be able to view and edit configuration files from within the container.
+For instance, after having created a cluster, the command `kops edit cluster ${NAME}` will open the Vim editor and let you edit the cluster.

+## Security and secret credentials
+All user-specific and secret variables (such as AWS credentials) are inserted into the container at runtime, so there are no apparent security issues if running the container as described below.

 ## Prerequisites
 The below commands assumes that you have configured your AWS account with a `kops` user account that has all the necessary policies, and that `kops` user is specified in your `.aws/credentials` file.